sudeepsudhevan/ES6-Destructuring-React/README.md

 const [cat,dog] = animals;
 ```

-while Destructuring an Object uou should use same name
+while Destructuring an Object you should use same name
 ```
 const {name, sound} = cat;
 ```